-As Brexit discussions continue, and whilst there's still uncertainty in the air, we're planning for all scenarios here at Red Kite.
+As Brexit discussions continue and the transition period takes place, and whilst there's still uncertainty in the air, we're planning for all scenarios here at Red Kite.

 We've put together a list of FAQ's, which should hopefully answer any questions you have regarding how Brexit will affect you, as our customers.
 This will be updated regularly, so do keep checking back.

 Will Brexit change the financial position of Red Kite?

 Red Kite is a financially secure organisation with strong cash and credit facilities.
 In planning for Brexit we've included in the business plan for a wide range of different scenarios including assumptions on changes to areas such as inflation, interest and house prices.

 What happens if you can’t carry out repairs?

 At present, we're keeping a watch on what type of Brexit we'll get or when it will happen.
 In the meantime, we're working to minimise the impact of Brexit on our services you receive.

 We're hoping there won’t be a negative impact, but have been planning for the worst-case scenario as a precaution.
 We've reviewed the repairs service we provide and prioritised these based on their importance to the safety and wellbeing of our residents.
 As a tenant led organisation we'll be discussing this with the Resident Representative Team.